ginader/resume/README.md

 See it in action on [resume.ginader.com](http://resume.ginader.com).

+Extensive usage of [Microformats](http://microformats.org/wiki/hresume) to make the resume semantically rich.

 The part I particulary like is the "Stack Scroll" I use on the bottom.
-It's my first real design invention!

 This resume worked pretty well for me ;-)